OrdancheNedev/Dead_Angles_Final/README.md

-# Description
+#Description

+Upgraded Suspicious Behavior Detection System for Abandoned Buildings

-This is a project in which I use Raspberry Pi 3 Model B+, SIM7600X module and web camera to detect suspicious behavior in abandoned buildings.
+This project is an enhanced version of a previous surveillance system, now integrating Raspberry Pi 3 Model B+, SIM7600X module, and a web camera to improve security in abandoned buildings.

+How It Works:

+When a person crosses in front of an ultrasonic sensor within 200 cm, the system activates the camera.

+OpenCV records a video of the detected movement and generates a CSV log with the timestamp.

-How it works?
-A person croses close to an ultrasonic sensor in a distance less then 200cm, the camera is activated and with OpenCV a video is maid and csv file with date and timestamp of movements.
-Then it's send via the cellular network with the help of SIM7600X module from one email address(the abandoned building) to the police headquarters(the receiving email address), where it will be analyzed.
+The video and log file are sent via the cellular network (using the SIM7600X module) from a designated email address (representing the building) to the police headquarters for further analysis.

+Upgrades & Improvements:

+✔ Enhanced Communication – Now uses the SIM7600X module for remote operation without Wi-Fi.

+✔ Automated Logging – Records movement timestamps for better event tracking.

+✔ Improved Security – Faster and more reliable alerts via email for real-time response.

+This system provides real-time surveillance in remote locations, making it a more advanced and effective security solution